hugh-weston/mcp/src/aws-documentation-mcp-server/PREPROCESSING.md

 1. `process_examples.py` generates:
 - `code`: Contains just the raw code from combined snippets, useful for direct code access
 - `vector_input`: A formatted string combining the title, description, and code in a structured format
+- `documentation_urls`: A list of AWS documentation URLs extracted from descriptions using regex pattern matching (only valid docs.aws.amazon.com URLs)

 2. `generate_bedrock_descriptions.py` adds:
 - `bedrock_description`: An AI-generated description optimized for natural language search queries